 A post that I published last week about .blog domains from WordPress.com invited so much spam that I had to delete almost 100 comments every hour.

 I had never experienced anything like this with Akismet activated on a website.
 I quickly deleted and re-installed Akismet to make sure it was working properly on the website.

 As you can see in the image below, almost 118 spam comments have made it past Akismet in past few hours.

 Akismet, however, hadn’t completely stopped working.
-As you can see in the spam chart below, it has filtered a high number of spam for this month – most of which were added only in past few days.
+As you can see in the spam chart below, it has filtered a very high number of spam for this month – most of which were added only in the past few days.